tus/tusd/README.md

     	Path under which the metrics endpoint will be accessible (default "/metrics") -port string
-    	Port to bind HTTP server to (default "1080") -s3-bucket string
+    	Port to bind HTTP server to (default "1080") -post-receive-enabled bool
+		Set to false to disable the post-receive hook when hooks are enabled.
+Useful to reduce server load for your webhook endpoint when this hook is not required. (default true)
+  -s3-bucket string
     	Use AWS S3 with this bucket as storage backend (requires the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_REGION environment variables to be set)
   -s3-endpoint string